-(a) The location and dimensions of the lot or parcel of land on which the construction, repair, enlargement, or alteration of said building will be or is situate, or on which the installation, erection, construction or moving of any utility equipment will be or is situate. (amended April 10, 2001)

-(b) A drawing or diagram of said lot or parcel of land showing the location thereon and dimensions of said building which is to be constructed, repaired, enlarged or altered, or showing the location thereon and dimensions of the utility equipment to be installed, erected, constructed or moved in relation to any buildings and structures located on said lot or parcel. (amended April 10, 2001)

-(c) A plan or drawing of the construction, enlargement, alteration, and/or repair, which is to be performed, displaying the type of materials to be used and contractor(s) estimates of cost based on current market cost for all labor and materials.
-No labor cost estimate is required when the labor is performed by the individual property owner.

-(d) Architectural plans, site plans, landscaping plans, proposed signs and appropriate detail as to character, proposed exterior lighting arrangements, elevations of all portions of structures with important relationships to public view and indications as to construction materials, design of doors and windows, ornamentation, colors and the like, photographs or perspective drawings indicating visual relationships to adjoining structures and spaces, and such other exhibits and reports as are necessary for its determinations.

-(e) A plan of all existing structures on the lot, their relation to each other, to any new construction and to bordering streets, with a statement of the use or intended use of all buildings and land.

-(f) If it should appear from the application and other documents submitted that the proposed building or improvement site is in a location that has a flood hazard, the proposed new construction or substantial improvement (including prefabricated homes) must be designed or modified and anchored to prevent flotation, collapse, or lateral movement of the structure, use construction materials and utility equipment that are resistant to flood damage, and use construction methods and practices that will minimize flood damage.
+- (a) The location and dimensions of the lot or parcel of land on which the construction, repair, enlargement, or alteration of said building will be or is situate, or on which the installation, erection, construction or moving of any utility equipment will be or is situate. - (b) A drawing or diagram of said lot or parcel of land showing the location thereon and dimensions of said building which is to be constructed, repaired, enlarged or altered, or showing the location thereon and dimensions of the utility equipment to be installed, erected, constructed or moved in relation to any buildings and structures located on said lot or parcel. - (c) A plan or drawing of the construction, enlargement, alteration, and/or repair, which is to be performed, displaying the type of materials to be used and contractor(s) estimates of cost based on current market cost for all labor and materials.
+No labor cost estimate is required when the labor is performed by the individual property owner. - (d) Architectural plans, site plans, landscaping plans, proposed signs and appropriate detail as to character, proposed exterior lighting arrangements, elevations of all portions of structures with important relationships to public view and indications as to construction materials, design of doors and windows, ornamentation, colors and the like, photographs or perspective drawings indicating visual relationships to adjoining structures and spaces, and such other exhibits and reports as are necessary for its determinations. - (e) A plan of all existing structures on the lot, their relation to each other, to any new construction and to bordering streets, with a statement of the use or intended use of all buildings and land. - (f) If it should appear from the application and other documents submitted that the proposed building or improvement site is in a location that has a flood hazard, the proposed new construction or substantial improvement (including prefabricated homes) must be designed or modified and anchored to prevent flotation, collapse, or lateral movement of the structure, use construction materials and utility equipment that are resistant to flood damage, and us construction methods and practices that will minimize flood damage.

 IV.
-Architectural standards (amended December 2011)
+Architectural standards

-The following provisions are hereby specifically adopted in accordance with Article 12, Part IV, Section 8-12-13 and 8-12-14 (amended April 10, 2001) of the West Virginia State Code:
+The following provisions are hereby specifically adopted in accordance with West Virginia Code § 8-12-13 and -14, as amended :